TedOiler/aoxtrade/README.md

 3. **Price forecasts** for the specified week with confidence intervals
 4. **Risk assessment** considering various market factors
 5. **Actionable insights** for power trading decisions

-## Market Context

-This analysis is particularly relevant given:
-- **Energy transition** towards renewable sources
-- **Geopolitical instability** affecting gas supplies
-- **Carbon pricing** mechanisms (EU ETS)
-- **Market liberalization** in European electricity markets
-- **Seasonal patterns** in both demand and renewable generation

-## Contributing

-This is a case study project for power trading analysis.
-The methodology and findings can be extended to other electricity markets or adapted for different time periods.

-## License

-This project is for educational and analytical purposes related to energy market analysis.